The Ultimate Diabetic Menu for Pregnant Women: Nourishing Two Safely

 |---|---|---|

-| Carbohydrate Limit | Often flexible, can go very low carb/keto. | Minimums usually required (~175g/day) to prevent ketosis, which can affect fetal brain. |
+| Carbohydrate Limit | Often flexible, can go very low carb/keto (under 50g) for weight loss. | Minimums required (~175g/day) to prevent ketosis, which can affect fetal brain development. |

-| Caloric Needs | Often restrictive for weight loss. | Increased needs (especially in 2nd/3rd trimester) for fetal growth. |
+| Caloric Needs | Often restrictive for weight loss or maintenance. | Increased needs – about 340 extra calories/day in 2nd trimester, 450 in 3rd (from nutrient‑dense sources). |

-| Fasting Glucose Goal | Typically < 100-110 mg/dL. | Stricter: Typically < 95 mg/dL to prevent macrosomia. |
+| Fasting Glucose Goal | Typically < 100-110 mg/dL. | Stricter: < 95 mg/dL to prevent fetal macrosomia and neonatal hypoglycemia. |

-| Post-Meal Goal | < 180 mg/dL (1-2 hours). | Stricter: < 140 mg/dL (1 hour) or < 120 mg/dL (2 hours). |
+| Post-Meal Goal | < 180 mg/dL (1-2 hours). | Stricter: < 140 mg/dL at 1 hour or < 120 mg/dL at 2 hours (per ACOG). |

-Handling Morning Sickness
+Handling Morning Sickness (any time of day)

 The “Sweet” Craving Hack